Eman-Albalkhi/Car-management-and-maintenance-system/README.md

 ### 1- Car Registry

--Car_id: Car number.
+1. Car_id: Car number.
-+Type: Vehicle type.
+1. Type: Vehicle type.
-*Color: The color of the car.
+1. Color: The color of the car.
--Owner_name: The name of the car owner.
+1. Owner_name: The name of the car owner.
-+Phone: The car owner's number.
+1. Phone: The car owner's number.

 ### 2- Maintenance record